gantree-io/gantree-cli/README.md

 A command-line interface for gantree-lib written in NodeJS.

-## About

-For more details, please see [gantree-lib](https://https://github.com/flex-dapps/gantree-lib-nodejs)

-## Requirements

-For more details, please see [gantree-lib](https://https://github.com/flex-dapps/gantree-lib-nodejs)

-## Creating configurations
+## Important Note

-For more details, please see [gantree-lib](https://https://github.com/flex-dapps/gantree-lib-nodejs)
+Please see [gantree-lib](https://https://github.com/flex-dapps/gantree-lib-nodejs) for information regarding:

+- Library requirements
+- How to write Gantree configurations
+- Misc. important information

 ## Usage